traiwitchung/FlowSimulation/README.md

 # FlowSimulation
-Solving Flow-Simulation using finite volume method
+Solving Flow-Simulation using finite volume method.
-The main code requires FVTool and MRST to run
+The main code requires FVTool and MRST to run.
+Softwear: MATLAB.